 Unlike buying a stock—where little is promised but the potential reward is unbounded—with a bond, everything is spelled out, and you don’t get more than that.
 If we draw it as a picture, we’re going to expect interest payments over regular periods but none of the principal is repaid until the end of the loan.

-When the borrower is a bank or credit union, these agreements are called certificates.
+These agreements are called certificates when the borrower is a bank or credit union .
 When the borrower is a government or corporation, these are called bills, notes, or bonds, depending on the length of the loan.
 They have a face value—which is the amount you’ll get back at the end of the term of the agreement, and a coupon which specifies the fixed dollar amount you’ll receive every year as interest, in either monthly or semi-annual payments.
 Bonds with longer terms or poorer credit ratings need to offer higher coupons to attract investors.

 The coupon rate never changes.
 That’s the reason that bonds, like CDs, are called fixed-income investments.
 What makes these different from an IOU, a loan, or even a bank CD, is that these are “negotiable”—meaning you can buy and sell these in a market, for the current price.

-It’s a competitive market, and that price is determined by the prevailing interest rate for similar bonds.
+It’s a competitive market, and the prevailing interest rate for similar bonds determines the current price.
 There is only one day that the price has to be equal to the face value of the bond, and that’s its maturity date.

 The credit rating of the issuer is very important.
 Many corporations with outstanding credit ratings also issue bonds to raise money.
-Corporations with weaker credit ratings need higher coupons to attract investors, so these are called “high-yield bonds.”
+Corporations with weaker credit ratings need higher coupons to attract investors.
+Marketing people name these “high-yield bonds.”

 Think now.
 Which of these two facts is true?